FraunhoferIOSB/FAAAST-Service/README.md

 }
 ```

-A concrete example for OPC UA could look like this
+A concrete example for OPC UA asset connection could look like this
 ```json

 {